 I’m happy to say that we appear to be succeeding.
 The Change Maker Awards have put us, and all of you, in touch with amazing people and organizations.
 Brandon Marshall; Maria Mercedes Avila; Active Minds; Rep. Patrick Kennedy.
-The list goes on and on—and we need your help to keep growing it, by nominating a Local Hero for the upcoming 2017 Awards in May.
+The list goes on and on — and we need your help to keep growing it, by nominating a local hero for the People’s Choice Award for the upcoming 2018 Awards in May.

 Also on that list is Muffy Walker, who founded a growing organization called the International Bipolar Foundation (IBPF).
-The IBPF was our Outstanding Organization winner last year, and it just so happens that this week I attended an event they held in New York.
-It gave me confidence that together we are indeed at the center of many like-minded movements.
+The IBPF was our Outstanding Organization winner two years ago.
+Last year I attended an event they held in New York which gave me confidence that together we are indeed at the center of many like-minded movements.
 It made me think that the time truly seems at hand for us as a society to change the way we think and treat and talk about child and adolescent mental health.

 The person who gave me that feeling was director Paul Dalio, a recipient of the IBPF IMAGINE Award who was speaking at the New York event.
 Paul himself has bipolar disorder, or, as he prefers, is “touched with fire.”
-His talk centered on his first experience of mania, which was both terrifying and exhilarating for him, and what happened afterwards, when he was hospitalized.
+(Paul also participated in the Child Mind Institute’s 2017 #MyYoungerSelf campaign.
+Check out his video here.)
+At the IBPF event, his talk centered on his first experience of mania, which was both terrifying and exhilarating for him, and what happened afterwards, when he was hospitalized.

 “You come down from something that to you was beautiful,” Paul said, “and you are told you have a defect.”
 He described being told that with medication he could “get by,” which was not only uninspiring for a wildly creative young man; it pushed him to embrace chaos.